Zeyu-Xie/Lavender-GitHub/README.md

 # Lavender-GitHub

-A python package built with GitHub REST API.
+A pip package built with GitHub REST API.